kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 ## Method

 The architecture of a two-dimensional grid-based neural network consists of three parts: The mapping from the input neurons $x_m$ to the grid's first layer, the mapping inside the grid, and finally the mapping from the last grid layer to the network's output.
-In case of a three-dimensional grid, the mapping to the grid's input can be skipped.
+In case of a three-dimensional grid, the mapping to the grid's input using a fully connected layer can be skipped as images can be processed directly without converting them first to a vector.

 ### Calculations outside the Grid